kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 # Re-create registry using a bind mount to see how it stores data
 $ docker container run -d -p 5000:5000 --name registry -v $(pwd)/registry-data:/var/lib/registry registry
 ```

+## Docker in production

+1. Define volumes to store unique data
+1. Always specify version for docker image
+1. Put ENV to the top of Dockerfile
+1. Don't leave default config in the Dockerfile
+1. Don't copy app specific environment variables to Dockerfile